 Unit Description: Today, the world is a diverse place full of many unique cultures and customs.
 Students need to understand that each individual is different and unique which makes them special.
-In order to have a better understanding of the world around them, students need to understand cultural differences in America as well as around the world.
+In order to have a better understanding of the world around them, students need to understand cultural differences in America/American history as well as around the world.

 Essential Questions: Enduring Understandings: What are some similarities and differences in the ways that people live?
 How do people share their culture and customs?
+What important contributions, made by Native Americans, continue to affect our lives today?
 People meet their basic needs based on the resources in their community as well as they culture in which they live.
-People share their culture through the clothing they wear, food they eat, music, stories, and art they enjoy, and the holidays they celebrate.
+2 People share their culture through the clothing they wear, food they eat, music, stories, and art they enjoy, and the holidays they celebrate.
+Native Americans were the first people to inhabit North America and were instrumental in the survival of new settlers.
+Many Native Americans were pivotal to our country's history and survival; such as Squanto, Sacajawea, Sitting Bull and the Lenni-Lenape American Indians of New Jersey.

-Relevant Standards: Learning Goals: Learning Objectives: 6.1.4.D.2: Summarize reasons why various groups, voluntarily and involuntarily, immigrated to New Jersey and America, and describe the challenges they encountered.
+Relevant Standards: Learning Goals: Learning Objectives: 6.1.4.D.1: Determine the impact of European colonization on Native American populations, including the Lenni Lenape of New Jersey.
+6.1.4.D.2: Summarize reasons why various groups, voluntarily and involuntarily, immigrated to New Jersey and America, and describe the challenges they encountered.
 6.1.4.D.3: Evaluate the impact of voluntary and involuntary immigration on America's growth as a nation, historically and today.
-6.1.4.D.9: Explain the impact of trans-Atlantic slavery on New Jersey, the nation, and individuals.
 6.1.4.D.10: Describe how the influence of Native American groups, including the Lenni Lenape culture, is manifested in different regions of New Jersey.
-6.1.4.D.11: Determine how local and state communities have changed over time, and explain the reasons for changes.
-6.1.4.D.12: Explain how folklore and the actions of famous historical and fictional characters Students will understand the meaning of the word 'culture' and its importance within a family, and community.
-(1 week) Students will understand the similarities and differences in holidays celebrated in America and other counties.
-(3 weeks) Students will understand how stereotyping and prejudice can lead to conflict by analyzing examples from the past and present.
-(3 weeks) Students will analyze the role of historical symbols, monuments, and holidays play in America's identity.
-(3 weeks) Students will be able to define culture and explain its importance within a family.
-Students will be able to identify similarities and differences in cultures.
-Students will be able to describe various beliefs and traditions of people and explain their importance.
-Students will be able to describe how people of different cultures share their customs, traditions, and holidays.
-Students will be able to analyze a variety of human right icons and discuss the important role they played in American history.
-Students will be able to identify what constitutes a human rights violation.
-Students will be able to define prejudice and discrimination.
-Students will be able to identify historical
+6.1.4.D.11: Determine how local and state Students will understand the similarities and differences in holidays celebrated in America and other counties.
+(2 weeks) Students will understand the impact of European colonization on the Lennie Lenape of New Jersey.
+(2 weeks) Students will understand how stereotyping and prejudice can lead to conflict by analyzing examples from the past and present.
+(3 weeks) Students will understand the qualities and historical contributions of civic leadership that helped shape the United States government.
+(3 weeks) Students will be able to analyze and describe how traditions, beliefs, values and ideas are expressed and influenced.
+Students will be able to describe their family history through two generations.
+Students will be able to analyze how and why communities have changed over time.
+Students will understand why cultures struggle to main traditions.
+Students will be able to identify features of the native American culture (Lennie Lenape Tribe).
+Students will be able to analyze and describe the Native American contributions to our state and society.